 Most importantly, six days a week it’s open until 9pm.
 This tells us Flamingos is ahead of the curve.

 Having lately made a steep and steady climb from very regular and rather heavy drinker to non-drinker, I’ve long lamented the lack of booze-free places where an adult can hang out on an evening.
-Berlin has them, New York has them, Bangkok has them, Santiago has them… any great city acclaimed for its bustling, vibrant night scene has at least some late night dry spots.
-This for me is a string sadly lacking from England’s longbow.
+Berlin has them, New York has them, Bangkok has them, Santiago has them… any great city acclaimed for its bustling, vibrant night scene has at least some late or all night dry spots.
+This for me is a string England’s longbow is sadly lacking.